 A good quality desk or chest of drawers may have dust panels or thin sheets of wood between the drawers in the body of the piece.
 This not only makes them stronger structurally, but it keeps dust away from clothing or papers.

-Back panels that face the wall are the generally attached with screws to help ensure lateral stability.
+Back panels that face the wall are generally attached with screws to help ensure lateral stability.
 Backs and unexposed parts should be sanded smooth and well fitted.
-This is an important feature -- only well-constructed furniture has these details.
+This is an important feature, as only well-constructed furniture has these details.

 Quality Wood Furniture Has a Good Finish

 Sanding, staining, and finishing are part of the process, and neglect at any of these stages can affect the overall quality of a piece.
 Sanding is the first step in the finishing process.
 A good piece will be smooth so there are no rough patches when you run your hand over it.
 Sanding across the wood grain will produce unattractive results, such as dark lines or scratches across the surface.
 Improperly sanded wood will not take the stain evenly.
 Inspect the finish from different angles to check for blotchiness or scratches.

 A good stain enhances the natural beauty of wood and adds color and character.
 It can make one wood type look like another, or make different woods look similar.
 High-quality staining will be even without any dark spots.
 All sides and the ends should be the same tone.